Skip to content

 Device modelling overview

-modbus_connection.model is an optional, backend-neutral framework for mapping a device’s registers and coils to typed Python attributes, then reading the whole device — or one sub-system — in as few Modbus calls as possible.
-It talks only to a ModbusUnit, so it runs over any backend (or the mock).
+modbus_connection.model is an optional, backend-neutral framework.
+It maps a device’s registers and coils to typed Python attributes, then reads the whole device — or one sub-system — in as few Modbus calls as possible.
+It talks only to a ModbusUnit, so it runs over any backend and over the mock.

 A Component is a device sub-system.
-Declare its registers and coils as class attributes using the field factories:
+Declare its registers and coils as class attributes using the built-in fields:

 from modbus_connection.model import Component, gauge, uint32, coil